 When a business trades is has a working capital requirement, it buys goods from suppliers, holds them as inventory, and then sells them to customers.

-The amount of finance a business needed to carry out this day to day trading activity is referred to as the working capital requirement or working capital funding gap, and varies from industry to industry depending on the amount of time the business takes to pay suppliers, the amount of inventory held, and the time it takes to collect cash from customers.
+The amount of finance a business needs to carry out this day to day trading activity is referred to as the working capital requirement or working capital funding gap.
+Moreover the requirement varies from industry to industry depending on the amount of time the business takes to pay suppliers, the amount of inventory held, and the time it takes to collect cash from customers.

 Working Capital Requirement Formula

 In general we can see that the working capital requirement increases as inventory and amounts owing by customers (accounts receivable) increase, and reduces as the amounts owed to suppliers (accounts payable) increases.
 This is summed up in the formula below:

 This requirement to find the finance to fund inventory and accounts receivable is an issue for any business, but can be a major cause of concern for a high growth start up business.
 In essence, as the business grows rapidly, its sales increase, which in turn increases the accounts receivables due from customers and the amount of inventory it needs to hold.

 This rapid increase in working capital can cause a business to run out of cash unless it has adequate finance in place to deal with the issue.
 This a particular cause for concern in start ups who tend by their nature not to have access to large amounts of finance nor the ability to obtain credit from suppliers.

 The point is best illustrated by way of an example.
 Suppose a business buys goods for cash at a cost of 100, holds no inventory, and immediately sells the goods for 250.